mayfan/maynara.com/src/pages/index.md

 heading: >-
   I'm May, a Senior Product Designer.
 I create user-centric, simple, delightful, and human experiences.
-I'm passionate about all things related to Design Systems and mentoring other designers.
+I'm passionate about all things related to Design Systems, strategy and mentoring other designers.
 row:
   - backgroundColor: FFFFFF
     column: